franck-chester/franck-chester.github.io/_links/2021-11-05-How to setup a Serverless application with AWS SAM and Terraform.md

 tags: aws devops lambda terraform sam
 ---

 Some good stuff in there.
-Not exactly what I'm looking for, I think, which is a strong(er) separation of infrastructure and code.
+Not exactly what I'm looking for, I think, which is a strong(er) separation of infrastructure and code, but still a good read.